Everyone’s Confused What’s Going On Between Cheryl & Sarah Harding After This Shady Post

 Last week, it emerged that Cheryl had unfollowed Sarah on Twitter – though some sources claim that she’d actually unfollowed the star long before then – and Sarah responded by posting a quote about ‘karma’ on Instagram.

-A source told The Sun the reason might be that Sarah is planning to go in the Celebrity Big Brother house, explaining, “Cheryl hasn't unfollowed Sarah recently, it was over a year ago.
+A source told a tabloid the reason might be that Sarah is planning to go in the Celebrity Big Brother house, explaining, “Cheryl hasn't unfollowed Sarah recently, it was over a year ago.
 She still follows Sarah on Instagram as Cheryl is on there more often.”

 Sarah responded by posting, “REMINDER: Those who hurt you will eventually face their own karma.”